A Rigorous Computational Approach to Linear Response: Linear response for deterministic perturbations

 \section{Linear response for deterministic perturbations}

 We now consider deterministic perturbations of a $C^3$ expanding circle map\footnote{After posting the first version of our work on Arxiv, which did not include an example of a deterministic perturbation, Pollicott and Vytnova \cite{PV} studied the problem of approximating linear response of given observables for deterministic perturbations.
 Their approach, which is based on the periodic point structure of the system, requires the maps to be analytic and the observables to have a certain structure.
-Here we show that our approach also works for deterministic perturbations and it requires only little regularity and no information on the observable.} $T_0$.
-We use a result of \cite{GaPo}, where the structure of the operator $\hat{\mathcal{L}}$ for this case is studied.
+Here we show that our approach also works for deterministic perturbations, it requires only little regularity and no information on the observable.} $T_0$.
 Let